dsanson/slides/talks/iad.md

 ## Ibn ʿAdī and al-Dashtakī: a comparison

 -   Ibn ʿAdī says that the Liar as declared-about lacks truth value, so the Liar as declarative is false.
--   Dashtakī says that the Liar requires two declaratives, but (we've argued), while the first exists, the second does not, so the Liar lacks truth value.
+-   Al-Dashtakī says that the Liar requires two declaratives, but (we've argued), while the first exists, the second does not, so the Liar lacks truth value.
 -   As we see it, these are two variants on the same basic solution: